a-b-street/docs/book/src/tech/map/geometry/README.md

 ### Part 1: Thickening the infinitesimal

-OSM models roads as a center-line -- supposedly the physical center of the paved area, not the solid or dashed yellow line (t least in the US) separating the two directions of traffic.
+OSM models roads as a center-line -- supposedly the physical center of the paved area, not the solid or dashed yellow line (at least in the US) separating the two directions of traffic.
 The schema, and how it gets mapped in practice, is fuzzy when there are more lanes in one direction than the other or when roads join or split up for logical routing, but... let's keep things simple to start.

 <figure>
   <a href="osm_center_lines.png" target="_blank"><img src="osm_center_lines.png"/></a>